 Class F Trust Units may generally only be subscribed for by Fee-Based Accounts where the Subscriber pays an annual fee to a dealer pursuant to a fee-based program.
 No upfront commission and no trailing commission are paid on Class F Trust Units.
-There will be a Short Term Trading Fee applicable to the redemption of any such Class F Trust Units within the first 6 months of a Subscriber's subscription.
+There will be a Short Term Trading Fee set-off against the redemption price of any such Class F Trust Units within the first 6 months of a Subscriber's subscription.